1011X/rever/README.md

 We'll start by learning the simplest statements first, and then work our way up.

-### Tutorial
+### Simple statements

 The most trivial statement is `skip`.
 It does absolutely nothing.
 However, you'll sometimes need it since some parts of the language don't accept an empty block, or when you want to be explicit that nothing should be done in some cases.

 Next come the modifying assignments.
 These include increment (`+=`), decrement (`-=`), and xor-assign (`:=`).
 They each do what their names say.

 	sum += 4
-	name.len -= 1 + sum
+	name.len -= sum + 1
 	hash[0] := 3

 There's also swap (`<>`), which takes 2 variables and swaps their values.

 	nums[i] <> nums[last]

 Now we get into the interesting stuff: procedure calls.
-You can either call a procedure (`do`) to run it forwards, or uncall a procedure (`undo`) to run it backwards.
-They both have 3 forms that you can use depending on the number of parameters the procedure has or whether you want a multiline call.
+You can either call a procedure (`do`) to run it forwards, or uncall a procedure (`undo`) to run it backwards. `undo` will recursively reverse and invert all statements in a procedure before the call.
+They both have 3 forms that you can use depending on the number of parameters the procedure has or whether you prefer a multiline call.

 	do subtask
 	do print: "hello world!"